hanjinliu/tabulous/rst/main/user_interface.rst

 .. note::

-    You can "click" any buttons in the toolbar using the keyboard; push ``Alt`` (or ``⌥`` in Mac)  to change focus to the toolbar, and follow the tooltip labels to find the appropriate key combo to get to the button you want (similar to Microsoft Office).
+    You can "click" any buttons in the toolbar using the keyboard; push :kbd:`Alt` (or :kbd:`⌥` in Mac)  to change focus to the toolbar, and follow the tooltip labels to find the appropriate key combo to get to the button you want (similar to Microsoft Office).

 Home menu
 ---------